Updated: Mar 10

 One of the things that really interests me is this word 'embodiment', and what we mean when we use it.

-Building a relationship with our physical selves is not something that, in Western culture, we tend to particularly prioritise.
+Building a relationship with our physical selves is not something that, in Western culture at least, tends to be valued or prioritised.
 If we do prioritise it, we often do so in a very structured way: it becomes about playing sport, keeping fit, dance...it's not something that, as adults at least, we are encouraged to access spontaneously and playfully.

 So I'm fascinated by how we can begin to develop a dialogue again with this animal body of ours.
 In my experience, the body has a life of its own: its own rhythms, its own volitions, its own impulses.
-It's very easy for us to treat our body as a vehicle, taking it for granted that it will carry on functioning, that it will carry on transporting us wherever we want to go, no matter what nutrition or other substances such as alcohol, nicotine, painkillers etc we shovel into it; no matter how little we attend to its well-being.
+It's very easy for us to treat our body as a vehicle, taking it for granted that it will carry on functioning, that it will continue to transport us wherever we want to go, no matter what nutrition or other substances such as alcohol, nicotine, painkillers etc we put into it, or how little time we make to attend to its well-being.

 What Somatic Experiencing encourages is that we begin to pick up this dialogue with our bodies again.
 There's a lot of attending to sensation in the body.
 There's a lot of breaking down our experience, in terms of saying "Ok, so right now I'm feeling joyful," for example.
 "And how do I know that?
 How do I notice that experience showing up in my body?
 Maybe there's a feeling of space in my chest...maybe there's a tingling, a kind of electricity running down my arms...perhaps I have a sense of lightness, of warmth spreading throughout my body...my legs want to move, to run, to jump."